-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+- 6.8.1 Capital programmes will continue to be monitored against the Corporate Asset Strategy to ensure that investment is directly linked to core Council ambitions around fairness and community wealth building. - 6.9 The AGS concludes that the Council had effective governance arrangements in place for the 2021/22 year.
+No significant governance issues were identified however the Council proposes over the coming year to take steps to address the above matters to further enhance the Council's governance arrangements.
+The Council is satisfied that these steps will address the need for improvements that were identified in the Council's review of effectiveness and will monitor their implementation and operation as part of the Council's next annual review.

 Signed by:

-Councillor Richards Watts Date

-Leader